ropensci-org/pkgreviewr/README.md

 ### Argument default usage

-We introduced the `rev_args()` function that identifies all the arguments used in the functions of a given package and it's main feature is a logical vector indicating if the default value of the argument is consistent across all uses of the argument.
+We introduced the `rev_args()` function that identifies all the arguments used in the functions of a given package and its main feature is a logical vector indicating if the default value of the argument is consistent across all uses of the argument.
 The idea is that this information can be useful to a reviewer because it is a proxy of the complexity of the package and potential source of confusion to users.
 Maybe the package uses the same argument name for two completely different things.
-Or maybe it's a logical flag that sometimes is set to `TRUE` and others to `FALSE`.
+Or maybe it's a logical flag that sometimes is set to `TRUE` and other times to `FALSE`.

 #### Details